Metastatic Breast Cancer Research

 It is our goal to raise at least $150,000 annually for metastatic breast cancer (MBC) research.
 Since 2015, Hope Scarves has raised over $700,000 for MBC research.
 Every dollar we raise for research is matched 1:1 by anonymous donors, for a total of $1.4 million.
 Donations are made to our MBC Research Fund in two ways:

 - You can give directly to this fund and 100% goes to research.

 - A portion of every dollar donated to Hope Scarves goes to research.

-Summary of Funded Projects
+Current Funded Projects

-University of Louisville James Graham Brown Cancer Center:
+University of Louisville James Graham Brown Cancer Center

 - Increase patient accruals to these trials which in turn will increase the availability and support of early stage innovative trials.
-The Goal is to increase trials open in each subtype of metastatic breast cancer along with increase in phase I/II trials with novel targets, immunotherapy.

 To view a full summary of Hope Scarves’ impact on MBC research in previous years, click the link below: